A system in crisis

 By any objective measure, large parts of our prison system are in crisis.
 Inspection reports regularly reveal unacceptable conditions, with reports of vermin, violence, self-harm and people languishing in overcrowded cells with little to do.
 At the same time, too many people are released without the support they need to set them up for life after prison.

-Many of the people who work in our prisons are nothing short of heroic.
-Where prisons do succeed it is because of these hidden heroes who go above and beyond, in spite of the conditions in which they work and the challenges they face.
+Many people working in our prisons are nothing short of heroic.
+Where prisons do succeed it is because of these hidden heroes who go above and beyond, despite the conditions in which they work and the challenges they face.

-This crisis is the result of political decisions stretching back decades and a conveyor belt of ministers who have largely failed to display the courage required to deliver change.
+This crisis results from political decisions stretching back decades and a conveyor belt of ministers who have largely failed to display the courage required to deliver change.
 Prisons have endured years of funding cuts while locking up more and more people for longer and longer.

 We continue to incarcerate a higher percentage of our population than our neighbours.
 We aren’t more criminal than the Italians, French, Spanish or Dutch; rather, we have a legacy of bad politics and bad policy-making.